N-Haritha16/LLM-phi3-lora-finetuning/README.md

 Training completed successfully
 LoRA training completed successfully
 Evaluation
-Run the evaluation script:

-bash
+After training is done and LoRA adapters are saved:

 python src/run_eval.py --config config/config.yaml

-The script:
+## The script:​

 Loads the preprocessed test split from data/processed/test.

+Loads the base Phi‑3 model.

-Loads the base Phi-3 model and the LoRA-adapted model from outputs/phi-3 (or evaluation.lora_output_dir).
+Loads the LoRA‑adapted model by combining the base model with adapters from outputs/phi-3/ (or evaluation.lora_output_dir in config).

-Computes perplexity (PPL) for both models and prints the true improvement without any manual adjustment. [file:1]
+Computes perplexity (PPL) for both models on the same test set and prints the true improvement.

-Example evaluation output (numbers are illustrative; your values will come from your actual run):
+Example evaluation output (illustrative numbers only):

-text

 Evaluating BASE model...
 Base PPL: 18.72